-You should not consider MedsPaL a complete and authoritative source of patent information, and it is not meant to provide a ‘freedom-to-operate’ analysis.
+Users should NOT consider MedsPaL a complete and authoritative source of patent information, and it is not meant to provide a ‘freedom-to-operate’ analysis.
 It only provides a snapshot at a point in time, based on the information available to us.

-We don’t accept any responsibility for the accuracy of data.
+We do not accept any legal responsibility for the accuracy of data.
 In particular, we do not guarantee it is complete, up to date or fit for specific purposes.
-You should undertake additional country search and legal analysis before making any procurement or business decision.
+Users should undertake additional country search and legal analysis before making any procurement or business decision.

 A full understanding of the patent situation in any country, for a specific medicine, requires additional information and analysis not provided in this database.
-This includes an analysis of the specific claims of a patent application or granted patent at the national and regional level.
-You should also consider whether the country is a Least Developed Country (LDC) and may benefit from the transition period provided by the World Trade Organization TRIPS Agreement, or whether the country is making use of any of the flexibilities available under national or international regulations.
+This includes an analysis of the specific claims of a national/regional patent application or granted patent.
+Users should also consider whether the country is a Least Developed Country (LDC) and may benefit from the transition period provided by the World Trade Organization TRIPS Agreement, or whether the country is making use of any of the other flexibilities available under national or international regulations.

 We will try to update and improve MedsPaL regularly.
 By making information we have obtained publicly available to others, we hope others will help us improve the database.
 We invite you to submit any information that would be useful for updating or improving MedsPaL by emailing: firstname.lastname@example.org

-We developed MedsPaL with the support of Pascale Boulet, Patent Information Consultant, for all IP data included in the database, Global Health Systems & Analytics for conceptualisation, and Goji Labs for IT development.
+We developed MedsPaL with the support of Pascale Boulet, Patent Information Consultant, for conceptualisation and data management, Global Health Systems & Analytics for data structure, and Goji Labs for IT development.

 On searching the patent status of medicines: